AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-57/acsd-61622-fedex-account-specific-rates-missing-from-response.md

 ## Issue

-[!DNL FedEx] account specific rates are missing from the REST API response to a request sent from Adobe Commerce.
+[!DNL FedEx's] account specific rates are missing from the REST API response, unlike that of a SOAP API response.

 <u>Steps to reproduce</u>: